 Our children are feeling fear.
 My nephew said to me, uncle I don’t want to be a Muslim anymore.
 He’s only ten.

 Come on Ajmal, this is rediculous.
 If you’re going to give an anecdote, as I did, at least flesh it out with some more detail.
 Is your nephew bullied by non-Muslims at school?
 What sort fo school is it?
 Or has he been told some of the stories about Islam and figured that, yeah, actually, this sounds pretty dumb?

 When our prejudice and phobia cascades down to school playgrounds, we have failed.

-That cuts all ways, Ajmal, and you damned will know it.
+That cuts all ways, Ajmal, and you damned well know it.
 This isn’t Islamophobia you’re talkig about but just general prejudice that applies across the board.
 I’d love to go into some schools in regions where most kids in the class are Muslims and ask them some questions – I’m pretty sure we’d get some unsavoury opinions about the Kaffar, the Jew, the Chrisian; oh, and the Ahmadi, and the Sikh, and the Hindu.

 I get it every day.
 Tweet, after appearing on television, there are media pundits, media personalities, that will speak freely, and candidly, without any shame, calling us all sorts of names, making Islamophobic* and derogatory remarks.
 There is no accountability.
 And this is a very bad day for all of us, …

 *There’s that misapplied word again.